messageformat/messageformat/docs/index.md

 The core feature that makes ours different from others is that it can do its work during your **application build**, by [compiling a set of source messages](api/core.compilemodule.md) into the string representation of an ES module.

 By doing this work during the build, supporting more complex features such as [date](api/date-skeleton.md) and [number skeletons](api/number-skeleton.md) does not increase the runtime size or complexity of the messages.
-This also means that we can support a **large variety of source file formats** (including JSON, YAML, Java properties, and gettext .po files) at no additional cost, optionally even converting other formats to MessageFormat before processing them.
+This also means that we can support a **large variety of source file formats** (including JSON, YAML, Java properties, and gettext .po files) at no additional cost, optionally even converting other formats to ICU MessageFormat before processing them.

 For **library developers**, all of the various API levels from [message parsing](api/parser.md) to [React tooling](react.md) are separately available, with clear and minimal dependencies.
 In particular, our parser is already either used by or has inspired the implementations of a number of other message formatting libraries' parsers.